 Communicable disease testing is performed by an FDA registered and Clinical Laboratory Improvement Amendments (CLIA Certified) laboratory.
 Donor blood sample is taken prior to or at the time of recovery and tested for HBsAg, HBcAb, HCVAb, HIV1/2 Ab, HCV NAT, HIV NAT, HBV NAT, RPR/STS, WNV, and HTLV I/II.
 Allografts are subjected to stringent USP testing prior to release.

-To date, there are no known negative side effects of the stem cells, growth factors or the joint lubricants being used at The Stone Clinic.
+To date, there are no known negative side effects of the amniotic fluid / growth factors or the joint lubricants being used at The Stone Clinic.

 Are there any studies that support the viability of stem cell/growth factor injections?

-Are amniotic stem cells approved by the FDA?
+Are amniotic fluid / growth factors approved by the FDA?

-Amniotic stem cells are not under FDA regulation in California.
+Amniotic fluid / growth factors are not under FDA regulation in California.